Associate Vulnerability Researcher

 ✨Tip Number 1

 Familiarise yourself with the latest trends in vulnerability research.
-Follow relevant blogs, forums, and social media accounts to stay updated on new vulnerabilities and exploitation techniques.
+Follow relevant blogs, forums, and social media accounts to stay updated on emerging threats and techniques.
 This will not only enhance your knowledge but also show your passion for the field during interviews.

 ✨Tip Number 2

-Engage in hands-on projects or contribute to open-source security tools.
-This practical experience can significantly boost your understanding of vulnerabilities and demonstrate your skills to us.
-Plus, it’s a great way to network with other professionals in the field.
+Engage in hands-on projects or contribute to open-source initiatives related to security.
+This practical experience can significantly boost your understanding of vulnerabilities and demonstrate your skills to us when you apply.

 ✨Tip Number 3